ad-si/TaskLite/docs-source/concepts/states.md

 **3 exclusive tertiary states:**

-- `Repeating` - If this task get completed, a duplicate will be created with the specified time offset.
+- `Repeating` - If this task gets completed, a duplicate will be created with the specified time offset.
     I.e. subsequent tasks get delayed
     (e.g. mowing the lawn)